 Profiling is also useful for the cat-and-mouse spinner-batter encounters.
 The regular right-arm finger spinner makes the ball break from off to leg to the right-hander enticing him to smother the ball with his bat in the hope of him missing one or getting a pad-before-bat impact (always difficult to identify at real speed).
 But decent batters are canny enough to pitch their tent outside off stump where, provided he is playing a shot, he cannot be out.
 This is the soul of cricket with bowler and batter jousting for dominance as the scorers join the dots.

 The other scenario is the batter going on the back foot to play the ball, missing it and the impact on pad is in line with the stumps.
 But whether it would have hit one of them is another matter.
 Sometimes the turn is too sharp and seeing the wicket-keeper appealing outside leg stump is enough for me to keep the finger down.
-But I’ve given plenty as well.
+But where the keeper is behind all three stumps, I’ve given plenty.

 And it is both surprising and disappointing that in the comfort of the club bar after washing away the tension of a match with a hot shower (delete adjective to describe some showering facilities) the topic of conversation always turns to specific decisions made by myself and colleague.
 The accepted post-match practice is for the skipper or club to buy you a drink (the tradition suspended if you have sent the overseas player packing with a tight run-out).
 These brief encounters usually consist of variations on Not sure why you didn’t give that LB umps, it looked like it was hitting all three….from here.